Jim Johnson is the President and Founder of BikeTours.com.

-As president of BikeTours.com, I travel a lot overseas.
+As President of BikeTours.com, I travel a lot overseas.
 A lot.
 And many of my travels take me to places where terrorist attacks have occurred or, in one case, was about to occur.
 So it hits me in my gut when terrorist attacks strike familiar destinations like Paris and Brussels, especially when airports and public transit are involved.
-I mourn for the loss of lives.
+I mourn the loss of lives.
 And I think, “That could have been me.”

 Still, I won’t stop traveling.
 Why not?